Entropy formula for surface diffeomorphisms: Volume growth of the sub-manifolds

 \end{Proposition} The proof of Proposition~\ref{grow rate for major component in finite step n} is rather involved.
 We therefore first explain the underlying idea.

-The set $O^{p,m,L}_{n,E,\beta}$ represents a portion of the curve $\sigma$ on which all points share the same collection of (L-expanded) geometric times $E$ (we call the complementary times the \emph{neutral times}) and the same derivative data along their orbits.
+The set $O^{p,m,L}_{n,E,\beta}$ represents a portion of the curve $\sigma$ on which all points share the same collection of (L-extended) geometric times $E$ (we call the complementary times of $E$ the \emph{neutral times}) and the same derivative data along their orbits.
 For simplicity, we assume that $\sigma$ intersects only one periodic source, namely a repeller $z$.

 We decompose the time interval $[0,n)$ into three parts \footnote{In the proof of Proposition~\ref{grow rate for major component in finite step n}, an additional part, referred to as \emph{tail times}, is introduced for technical reasons.} : trapping times, (partial) geometric times, and (partial) neutral times,